-High (4th) order regressions of the velocity data were used for the boundary conditions of the numerical calculation.
+High order regressions (4th ordr polinomial) of the velocity data were used for the boundary conditions of the numerical calculation.
 The change in discharge velocity, VJ with radius r, is given by Equation (5-1) for the strong cough and Equation (5-2) for the weak cough.